Born and raised in Dallas, TX. Currently living in New York City.

-I like hot yoga and cold ice cream, pretending to know things about coffee, and eating too much dark chocolate.
+I like hot yoga, cold ice cream, pretending to know things about coffee, and the Oxford comma.

 I am anti-Cilantro but pro-Guacamole so that's a struggle.

-I always wanted to make it to at least 5'6" but I guess it's time to give up on that particular dream.
+I always wanted to be exactly 5'6", but it may be time to give up on that particular dream.

 ABOUT THE BLOG.

 Waking up is hard.
 Ask any roommate I've ever had and they'll tell you of my morning struggles.

 In college when my alarm went off, wether it was set for 6:00am or noon, my hand would fumble around on the night stand for my phone, and blindly tap the snooze button so I could curl up in my covers and go back to sleep.